jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 Mike = Cooking.
 Weed is really a missing resource.
 So far so good.
-About 5 metres from camp is a hole with water in it = able to hear, quickly got established as peeing corner\footnote{The fast increasing smell of urea put a stop to this practice, and instead a BDH container emptied in Zimmer was used.}, hope its not a lead...
+About 5 metres from camp is a hole with water in it = able to hear, quickly got established as peeing corner , hope its not a lead...
-Nick
+\attrib{Nick}
+}

+\marginnote{The fast increasing smell of urea put a stop to this practice, and instead a BDH container emptied in Zimmer was used.}

 23/7/10
 Nice snooze - super warm.